sapcc/kubernikus/docs/guide/common_addons.md

 ![Load Balancer](https://raw.githubusercontent.com/sapcc/kubernikus/master/assets/images/docs/containers/kubernetes/loadbalancer0.png)

 As the load-balancers are not in the default instance group, they need to be added to the security group explicitly.
-Without this the health monitors won't be able to reach the node port and the listener will be offline.
+Without this, the health monitors won't be able to reach the node port and the listener will be offline.

 ![Security Group](https://raw.githubusercontent.com/sapcc/kubernikus/master/assets/images/docs/containers/kubernetes/loadbalancer1.png)